 Leaving Rabanal was difficult for me.
-I loved the feel of this village and its people but today will be a milestone – Cruz de Ferro (Iron Cross).
-It is such a beautiful day and today I will ceremoniously release the rocks I’ve been carrying since the beginning to represent burdens I have been carrying.
+I loved the feel of this village and its people but today will be a milestone – Cruz de Ferro (the Iron Cross).
+It is such a beautiful day and today I will ceremoniously release the rocks I’ve been carrying since the beginning of the Camino to represent my burdens.

-Before I left Rabanel, I had a nice chat with the Davis family from BC (parents and 3 young girls) where we had a group picture taken.
+Before I left Rabanel, I had a pleasant chat with the Davis family from BC (parents and 3 young girls) where we had a group picture taken.
 They are so sweet and inspiring.
 I hope to see them down the line.
-I even met the 3 Italians with the rescued golden Labrador puppies.
+I met the 3 Italians who rescued golden Labrador puppies.
 Here is Santiago with his owner.

 You would think after carrying all those burdens for 100’s of km and releasing them at Cruz de Ferro would mean the walk would get easier.
 NOT!!!
 It was a horrific downhill ascent over rock.
 My knees when I arrived in Acebo were jelly.
 Yordie video chatted me as I was going downhill so she saw the terrain and effort it took.
 Adding to the difficulty was the heat, 31 degrees.

 I was grateful to have sent my backpack forward or I would still be on that mountain!

 Once safe and sound at the albergue, I had a grande San Miguel beer, a shower and dinner.
 I met 4 Norwegian friends and I spent the next hour practicing their names: Dragrun, Walkon, Viglis and Torbjörg.
 What a laugh we had.
 They are all in their 70s and hike like they are in their teens.
 I call them the Norwegian mountain goats!
 They passed me twice during the day.
 I like this group, they have such a zest for life.

 The albergue was high in the mountains and the wind just howled that night.
 I tossed and turned listening to the snoring, the screeching wind and the screaming pain of my knees.